Oxygen-Low/Auto.LLM/README.md

 - Storage
 - User Registration (I recommend you create the LLM's accounts first, then give them the login info on their desktops) (the user registration is used for the other tools)
 - Credits (a simple credit system that allows LLMs to see where they spent their credits and what on (credits are the currency they can earn, and spend on other tools))

+You can also run your own tools by running them on Docker, then informing the LLMs on which port it is located on.